Southern Highland Craft Guild: Headquarters

 of the Blue Ridge Parkway in Asheville, North Carolina.
 The Folk Art Center also houses the Guild's century-old Allanstand Craft Shop, three galleries of exhibitions, a research library, and a large auditorium.
-The Guild crafts are seen by about a quarter of a million visitors each year.
+The Guild's crafts are seen by about a quarter of a million visitors each year.

 History

 The Guild was the brainchild of Olive Dame Campbell, founder of the John C. Campbell Folk School.
 She and other founding members met through the Southern Mountain Workers Conference which was held in Knoxville beginning in 1900.
 At the Southern Mountain Workers Conference of 1926 Olive Campbell suggested forming an actual official crafts organization.
 This was followed by planning meetings in 1928 and 1929 at which founding members decided the goals and by-laws of the Guild at the Spinning Wheel in Asheville, North Carolina.

 They then came up with the name of Southern Mountain Handicraft Guild.
 The organization was chartered in 1930 as the Southern Mountain Handicraft Guild and in 1933 changed its name to the Southern Highland Handicraft Guild.
-The name changed again in the 1990s where the word "Handicraft" was changed to just "Craft".
+The name changed again and the word "Handicraft" was changed to just "Craft".

-In the 1940s TVA work led to the formation of the Southern Highlanders, a similarly-named craft marketing organization which was government sponsored and had shops at the Norris Dam in Tennessee and the Rockefeller Center in New York City.
+In the 1940s TVA work led to the formation of the Southern Highlanders, a similarly named craft marketing organization which was government sponsored and had shops at the Norris Dam in Tennessee and the Rockefeller Center in New York City.
 Because of the broad over-lap in region and purpose, Southern Highlanders merged with the Craft Guild in 1951.